nsanchez75/ml-on-effectors/esmfold-tests/esmfold-tests-notebook.md

 Ran into an issue with "OpenFold" module not being able to be downloaded.

+(12/5/2023)

+I am recreating the conda environment so that I can log what exactly went wrong before.

-## Using Ian Anderson's Code
+### Using Ian Anderson's Code

-### Before 10/19/2023

 Tried running Anderson's code.
 However, "OpenFold" module issue is happening again.

-Found an email from Kelsey about working ssh into Kakawa so I'll try to run the code on Kakawa instead
+Found an email from Kelsey about working ssh into Kakawa so I'll try to run the code on Kakawa instead.

 ## Experiments: Data & Results